 A Guide to Eliminating Weeds without Harming Grass

-Nothing makes as much of a statement as the condition of your lawn.
+Proper lawn care is important because nothing makes as much of a statement as the condition of your lawn.
 Unfortunately, along with warmer weather, weeds love to sprout up and ruin the lush spans of green carpeting you so enjoy.
 However, armed with a few tools and a little knowledge, you can learn how to kill weeds without killing grass.
 It is important to begin by identify the specific type of weeds you are trying to eliminate.
 This allows you to custom tailor a treatment program that will get rid of undesirable plants while protecting healthy grass.
 Five common types of invaders include: